Dodge Ram SRT-10: Drivetrain

 The V10 Viper engine delivered 90 percent of its torque from 1500 to 5600 rpm.
 The cast aluminum cylinder block had cast-iron liners and cross-bolted main caps.
 The bore and stroke had been increased over previous Viper models.
 Compression ratio, firing order, rod length, block height and block length were unchanged from the second-generation Viper engine.
-The regular cab featured a Tremec T-56 transmission, while the Quad Cab utilized a 48RE four-speed automatic transmission modified from the Ram Heavy Duty transmission.
+The regular cab featured a Tremec T-56 transmission, while the Quad Cab used a 48RE four-speed automatic transmission modified from the Ram Heavy Duty transmission.
 Both regular cab and Quad Cab used a Dana 60 rear axle.